You need to find a highly skilled psychiatrist.

 Despite mentioning cats in only three previously posted articles, approximately half of the emails I receive ask the same two questions;

-"Did Shannon ever find her missing cat Missy?" and, "Why do you hate cats?"
+"Did Shannon ever find her missing cat?" and, "Why do you hate cats?"

 Firstly, yes.
 Missy was found in a neighbour's hedge that evening.
 She hadn't been run over or fallen down a well.
 Secondly, I don't hate cats, I just don't want them sitting on my lap or rubbing against me lifting their tails so I have to look at their bum holes.
 If I owned a cat, I'd make it wear pants.